-One of the best pieces of advice I can give is just to pay attention to your Pug’s normal shedding routine.
+One of the best advice I can give is to pay attention to your Pug’s normal shedding routine.

-It really won’t take you long to pick this up, and after you’ll be much more aware of any changes.
+It won’t take long to pick this up, and after that you’ll be much more aware of any changes.

 However, to give you some information, these are the main causes of excessive shedding.